EpsilonSolutions/netscaler-command-reference/docs/ns/ns-httpprofile/ns-httpprofile.md

 <b>http2HeaderTableSize</b>
 Maximum size of the header compression table used to decode header blocks, in bytes.

+<b>http2MinSeverConn</b>
+Minimum number of HTTP2 connections established to backend server, on receiving HTTP requests from client before multiplexing the streams into the available HTTP/2 connections.

 <b>reusePoolTimeout</b>
 Idle timeout (in seconds) for server connections in re-use pool.
 Connections in the re-use pool are flushed, if they remain idle for the configured timeout.